Pelleted Diets, Veterinarians and the “Idiot Factor”

 This is a long article but well worth reading if you aren't sure that pellets are a healthy diet or if you think they are and want some facts.
-If you still believe pellets are the best diet as a high percentage of the diet or the total diet for your parrot after reading this article, I feel a great empathy for your parrots.
+If you still believe pellets are the best diet as a high percentage of the diet or the total diet for your parrot after reading this article, I feel great empathy for your parrots.

 Contributing To the Death of Many Parrots?
 Who Me?

 - This updated article is in no way intended to insult anyone who is taking the time to read it.
-My purpose is to try and explain why so many avian veterinarians, manufacturers, avian professionals, and nutritionally ignorant people on the Internet push a 80% to 100% of the food parrot should eat pelleted diet (especially Harrisons) as the absolute best way to feed a parrot.
-In fact, many of these people will tell you that you are destroying the integrity and balance of the food and dooming your parrot to malnutrition if you don’t follow their advice and feed a manufactured diet as at least 80% of your bird’s diet.
+My purpose is to try and explain why so many avian veterinarians, manufacturers, avian professionals, and nutritionally ignorant people on the Internet push an 80% to 100% of the food parrot should eat pelleted diet (especially Harrisons) as the absolute best way to feed a parrot.
+In fact, many of these people will tell you that you are destroying the integrity and balance of the food and dooming your parrot to malnutrition if you don’t follow their advice and feed a manufactured diet as at least 90% of your bird’s diet.
 Their marketing also tries to convince people that any fresh food, no matter how healthy, will throw the delicate balance of their highly-processed pellet off.
 Nonsense!
-I consider the majority of this information to be advertising hype that tries to sell these diets by convincing people to do what will sell more product despite the fact that pellets are actually a horrible diet for parrots.
-My goal in this article is to logically convince people that the feeding a processed manufactured diet full of synthetic nutrients and other questionable ingredients as a high percentage of any parrot’s diet is extremely questionable as a healthy way to feed companion parrots.
+I consider the majority of this information to be advertising hype that tries to sell these diets by convincing people to do what will sell more product despite the fact that the vast majority of pellets are actually a horrible diet for parrots.
+My goal in this article is to logically convince people that the feeding of a highly processed manufactured diet full of synthetic and even toxic nutrients and other questionable ingredients as a high percentage of any parrot’s diet is extremely questionable as a healthy way to feed companion parrots.
 I will present facts and opinions based on research and experiences.

 Several years ago, a manufactured diet company representative suggested to me in front of an audience that I was contributing to the death of many parrots because I refuse to recommend any pelleted food as a Total Diet or even as any of the diet.
 Considering the chemical ‘soup’ ingredients in the horrible product that he represented, I believe that this was a good example of a diversion from the facts.
 I believe his statement was based on marketing and what I call the “idiot factor.”

 By the way, with some exceptions, veterinarians don’t study nutrition extensively in their academic studies.
 For the most part, avian veterinarians study poultry nutrition.
-There are those who have studied the subject extensively and the ones I have talked with believe that pellets should not be such a high percentage of the bird’s diet and that people shouldn't depend on them or even feed them at all.
+There are those who have studied the subject extensively and the ones I have talked with believing that pellets should not be such a high percentage of the bird’s diet and that people shouldn't depend on them or even feed them at all.
 Of course, others do.
 One manufactured diet, Harrison’s, is pushed by many avian veterinarians as being the ‘only’ food to feed.
-Of course, some veterinarians do have financial incentive to sell the food.
+Of course, some veterinarians do have a financial incentive to sell the food.
 In fact, some veterinarians make money by reselling the product to breeders and local bird shops.
-I have observed an almost cult like recommendation of this food as the only food to feed and anything else fed in addition should be considered a treat and be no more than 5 or 10% of the diet.
+I have observed an almost cult-like recommendation of this food as the only food to feed and anything else fed in addition should be considered a treat and be no more than 5 or 10% of the diet.
 Several people have reported to me that they have been 'guilt-mongered' by their vets who say that they are killing their birds if they feed anything but Harrison's pellets.
 To say the least, this infuriates me because it is a lie based on marketing and profit.

 I hear it all the time; people argue that Harrison's is an organic food because it says so on the label and their marketing.
 While Harrison’s does have organic base ingredients, the synthetic chemical supplementation is NOT Organic.
 It is common sense to understand that it is not organic and how the company can call it that is beyond me.
 Any food that has nutrition based on synthetic chemicals should not be called organic.
 Many synthetic nutrients have a coal tar base and coal tar is considered a carcinogen and Harrison's has at least 4 synthetic nutrients.
 Is Harrison's bad parrot food?
 In my opinion, I believe it is and that the company is conning the public by calling it organic.
 Actually, TOPS Parrot Food is the only genuinely organic pellet on the market today.
 Soy is also one of its major ingredients and is questionable since it is a hormone disrupter.
-At this point I have learned enough about soy that will not feed a diet with soy in it.
-Is it the best food?
-Not in my opinion, but more about that later.
-While not all parrots have allergies to soy, corn and peanuts, some do so if your parrot is eating Harrison’s and is feather picking or showing other signs of allergies, you should discuss the possibility of allergies with your avian veterinarian if he or she is not in the Harrison's “cult”.
-I am also hesitant to recommend or even feed a soy based diet as the major part of my parrots’ diet.
+At this point, I have learned enough about soy that will not feed a diet with soy in it.
+While not all parrots have allergies to soy, corn, and peanuts, some do so if your parrot is eating Harrison’s and is feather picking or showing other signs of allergies, you should discuss the possibility of allergies with your avian veterinarian if he or she is not in the Harrison's “cult”.
+I am hesitant to recommend or even feed a diet with soy in it as a part of my parrots’ diet.
 There is so much controversy in regards to soy and it is ubiquitous - some form of soy seems to be in just about every processed food on the market today.
 I even have a difficult time finding “natural human foods” without soy.
 More on soy later in this article ...

 So What Is the Idiot Factor?

 Simply put, it has been explained to me (as if I was an idiot) on quite a few occasions by several too patronizingly “patient” manufacturer’s representatives that the vast majority of people who own birds are not knowledgeable or ambitious enough to feed them a balanced healthy fresh diet but one also used the words too stupid and lazy.
-Therefore, according too many of these manufacturer’ reps that anything these nutritionally “ignorant bird owners” feed in addition to or instead of a pelleted diets will cause malnutrition and disease leading to early death for their parrots.
+Therefore, according to too many of these manufacturer’ reps that anything these nutritionally “ignorant bird owners” feed in addition to or instead of a pelleted diet will cause malnutrition and disease leading to early death for their parrots.
 Of course, this concept sells pelleted diets to those who either believe the hype or want an excuse to feel good about feeding their parrots an easy diet that consists of nothing but the chemical soup that most pellets are.
 In my opinion, this type of hype is also pure snake oil sales baloney and are potentially dangerous for the health and longevity of our parrots, particularly if people don't take the time to learn enough basics about nutrition to feed their parrots intelligently.
-Feeding parrots intelligently involves knowing what fresh foods vegetables and fruits, grains, and quality proteins should be fed in what balance to insure that your parrot will thrive and lead a healthy life.
+Feeding parrots intelligently involve knowing what fresh foods vegetables and fruits, grains, and quality proteins should be fed in what balance to ensure that your parrot will thrive and lead a healthy life.
 I have provided this information for years based on sources from several genuine nutritional experts and common sense about what nutrients are available in what fresh, healthy foods.
 There is an article on this in the Nutrition Section of my website.

 At a conference several years ago, there was a panel that promised to give us good information about nutrition.
 However, I was terribly disappointed since it was simply a panel of representatives of the various manufactured parrot diets extolling the virtues of their particular products.
 A representative from one of the product manufacturers exclaimed, “We want to control your bird’s diet.”
-Of course the profit motive is important in any business so a great deal of their motivation is financial.
+Of course, the profit motive is important in any business so a great deal of their motivation is financial.
 If you feed nothing else, the seller and the manufacturer essentially get all your money.
 None of it is shared with the supermarket or health food store.
 Considering how horrible many pet industry foods and their ingredients are for all animal companions, I generally don't trust the pet food industry to do right by our beloved pets.
 If you pay attention to the history of pet foods and the number of recalls there are all the time, you have to realize that the welfare of our animal companions is not at the top of their priorities.
 Yes, there are some companies that are concerned but they are few.
-Advertising and marketing hype convince too many people that companies foods are “the best” but some of the best known companies puts out some of the most horrible, even deadly, pet foods and get away with it because people believe their marketing and they have enough money to fight and win court cases like Purina.
+Advertising and marketing hype convince too many people that companies foods are “the best” but some of the best-known companies put out some of the most horrible, even deadly, pet foods and get away with it because people believe their marketing and they have enough money to fight and win court cases like Purina.

 A Parrot’s Digestive System Evolved to Eat Fresh Foods